 - enforces against breaches of planning or building control.

-There are 12 Neighbourhood Partnerships in Edinburgh.
-Each is made up of a variety of people - representatives from the local community (usually from Community Councils), the City of Edinburgh Council (local Councillors), the Police, Health, voluntary sector and other local organisations.
+There are 13 Neighbourhood Networks in Edinburgh.
+Each is made up of a variety of people - representatives from community groups, voluntary organisations working in the local area, and the City of Edinburgh Council (local Councillors).

-Neighbourhood Partnerships work together to improve the quality of life in their local area.
-Much of the work is set out in a local community plan and delivered through sub groups, sometimes referred to as action groups.
+Neighbourhood Networks talk about issues in their local communities.
+They influence decisions so that services work together to improve the quality of life and reduce inequalities in their local area.
+Much of the work is set out in citywide and more local community plans.
+More information can be found on the Edinburgh Partnership website.